hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 -> **NOTE:** Hotpatching can only be enabled if the `patch_mode` is set to `AutomaticByPlatform`, the `provision_vm_agent` is set to `true`, your `source_image_reference` references a hotpatching enabled image, the VM's `sku_name` is set to a [Azure generation 2](https://docs.microsoft.com/azure/virtual-machines/generation-2#generation-2-vm-sizes) VM SKU and the `extension` contains an application health extension.
 An example of how to correctly configure a Orchestrated Virtual Machine Scale Set to provision a Windows Virtual Machine with hotpatching enabled can be found in the [`./examples/orchestrated-vm-scale-set/hotpatching-enabled`](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/orchestrated-vm-scale-set/hotpatching-enabled) directory within the GitHub Repository.

 * `patch_assessment_mode` - (Optional) Specifies the mode of VM Guest Patching for the virtual machines that are associated to the Orchestrated Virtual Machine Scale Set.
 Possible values are `AutomaticByPlatform` or `ImageDefault`.
-Defaults to `AutomaticByPlatform`.
+Defaults to `ImageDefault`.

 -> **NOTE:** If the `patch_assessment_mode` is set to `AutomaticByPlatform` then the `provision_vm_agent` field must be set to `true`.